angielsteele/visitliverpool3/README.md

 - Navigation buttons have the hover feature, to ensure the user knows where they are clicking before clicking it.

-- Navigation buttons have design styling to underline the page that is currently active.

 - Pictures of the area have been added to a specific pictures page.

 - Links to additional webpages with attraction information (these pages are not affiliated with me).
 These pages open in a new tab to make it clear this is a different website.